Saltarelle/SaltarelleCompiler/readme.md

 ## Credits ##

-Saltarelle builds on the tradition of compiling C# to JavaScript pioneered by Script# [https://github.com/nikhilk/scriptsharp](Script#), and also uses a modified version of that project's runtime library.
+Saltarelle builds on the tradition of compiling C# to JavaScript pioneered by [Script#](https://github.com/nikhilk/scriptsharp), and also uses a modified version of that project's runtime library.
 The metadata used to create import libraries is also the same as in Script#.

-All analysis of the C# code is done using [https://github.com/icsharpcode/NRefactory](NRefactory), which in turn uses mcs (the compiler from the [http://www.mono-project.com](mono) project and (https://github.com/jbevain/cecil)[Mono.Cecil].
+All analysis of the C# code is done using [NRefactory](https://github.com/icsharpcode/NRefactory), which in turn uses mcs (the compiler from the [mono](http://www.mono-project.com) project and [Mono.Cecil](https://github.com/jbevain/cecil).

 ## License ##

-The entire project is licensed under the [http://www.apache.org/licenses/LICENSE-2.0.html](Apache License 2.0), which is a [http://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN](very permissive) license, so there is no issue using the software in any kind of application, commercial or non-commercial.
+The entire project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), which is a [permissive](http://www.apache.org/foundation/license-faq.html#WhatDoesItMEAN) license, so there is no issue using the software in any kind of application, commercial or non-commercial.
 The reason for this license is that it is the one used in the runtime library (which is licensed by Nikhil Kothari, not me).

+## Contributing ##

+Any contribution is very welcome.
+You can contribute by reporting an issue, by creating an import library for your favorite JavaScript library, by implementing one of the features on the unsupported list, or by just using the software.